By: Carol Pierson-Holding

 That Seattle Times headline seemed to be restating the obvious, that oil companies will always oppose carbon pricing.
 But the text of the article presents a totally different picture: “…(chief executive of Royal Dutch Shell) Ben van Beurden warned that the industry faces a credibility problem ‘if you undermine calls for an effective carbon price; and if you always descend into the ‘jobs versus environment’ argument in the public debate’.”

 Shell is not the only oil giant to endorse carbon pricing — BP also says it favors a global carbon price, and that national or regional carbon policies are “a good first step.”
-The industry knows its coming.
+The industry knows it’s coming.
 73 countries including China and Russia have or are creating a form of carbon pricing, either carbon tax or cap and trade.
 A successful cap and trade system has been operating since 2008 across nine states in the northeastern U.S.

-But here in Washington State, where the legislature is currently debating cap and trade legislation, the oil industry is opposing carbon pricing with everything its got.
+But here in Washington State, where the legislature is currently debating cap and trade legislation, the oil industry is opposing carbon pricing with everything it’s got.

 It’s a brilliant play: